 Bees are nature’s little wonders, buzzing about from flower to flower and transforming the nectar into sweet, delicious honey.
 Beneficial to humans, these flying insects help pollinate gardens and can even boost yields from certain crops without competing for agricultural resources on larger farms.

 Aside from their general usefulness, beekeeping can be a fun hobby that helps you feel you’re doing your part to help the environment.
 If you’re considering taking up beekeeping, it’s helpful to learn how to protect the structural integrity of the hives you build without overwhelming your new friends with toxic chemicals.

-So what’s the best paint for a beehive?
+So what’s the best paint for beehives?
+Is it water-based paint, latex paint or milk paint?
 Keep in mind that you only want to paint the exterior and never spaces where the bees actually reside inside.
 Even so, the first thing to consider for exterior color is the VOC (volatile organic compound level).

 Another thing to consider is the LRV (light reflectance value) of the paint you select.
-Bees see in ultraviolet light, so paints with high reflective value can confuse their senses, with red being the worst offender and white appearing as a bluish-green.
+Honey bees see in ultraviolet light, so paints with high reflective value can confuse their senses, with red being the worst offender and white appearing as a bluish-green.